 Meanwhile, SLMOD by Speed and Grimes used a Lua TCP connection to bridge the two environments.
 “Web-comfortable” designers, Java and Python folks, developed interesting web applications relying on exports to the cloud.
 Within ED the DCS ‘mission’ guys sat isolated and confined, whilst the SSE accumulated bugs.

 One CAN run MOOSE (or any Lua) in the Net environment in the Saved Games\DCS\Scripts\Hooks area by creating a GameGUI hook for the script.
-Moose is not meant for server side execution.
+MOOSE is not meant for server side execution.
 Any modifications, however, need a full restart of the game engine; so, working in the Net environment proves problematic.

 Script Execution Scope